department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/DevOps/AutomationCodeDocs/GitHubActions/UsingActWithActions.md

 sidebar_label: Using act with actions
 ---

-# Using Act with Github actions
+# Using Act with Github Actions

 When using GitHub Actions, you may need to work against a PR to test your logic.
 This can be problematic and time consuming as a PR will need to be created or updated every time.